vipul2802/o365hq.com/content/blog/How to protect your Microsoft 365 environment.md

 4. In the next page, under **Protection settings**, select the checkbox next to **Enable the common** **attachments filter**.
 The file types that are blocked are listed directly below this option.
 To add or delete file types, select **Customize file types** at the end of the list.

-**Set up mail flow rules**
+#### Set up mail flow rules

 Ransomware can be hidden inside macros.
 It is crucial to block file types that could contain ransomware or other malicious URLs and warn your users not to open such files from people they do not know.
-Creating a mail flow rule can help you protect against ransomware.
+Creating a mail flow rule can help you protect your users against ransomware.
 You can also use the mail transport rules to stop auto-forwarding for email.

 Follow these steps below to create a mail transport rule: